Web & Telecommunications @ W3C

 Interoperability for the IoT

-The Web of Things Interest Group has started discussing the charter for a standardization Working Group that would bring a first layer of interoperability in the hyper-fragmented space of the Internet of Things.
+The Web of Things Working Group is bringing a first layer of interoperability in the hyper-fragmented space of the Internet of Things through a shared vocabulary for describing “Thing” and a common scripting framework to interact with them.